benbranyon/featheredquill/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 6.2.3 =
+* Improvement: Changed Back-end react to functional components
+* Improvement: multisite notice should link to network admin page
+* Improvement: detect existing CAA records to check Let's Encrypt compatibility
+* Improvement: tested up to wp 6.2
+* Improvement: UX improvement learning mode

+= 6.2.2 =
+* Fix: capability mismatch for a non administrator in multisite admin, props @jg-visual

+= 6.2.1 =
+* Fix: race condition when activating SSL through wp-cli, because of upgrade script
+* Fix: missing disabled state in textarea and checkboxes
+* Fix: some strings not translatable
+* Fix: Let's Encrypt renewal with add on
+* Improvement: permissions check re-structuring
+* Improvement: notice on subsite within multisite environment about wildcard updated

+= 6.2.0 =
+* New: optional email notifications on advanced settings
+* Improvement: added tooltips
+* Improvement: added warnings for .htaccess redirect
+* Improvement: don't send user email change on renaming admin user, as the email doesn't actually change
+* Improvement: Use BASEPATH only for wp-load.php, so symlinked folders will load based on ABSPATH
+* Improvement: Improved support for environments where Rest API is blocked

 = 6.1.1 =
 * Fix: WP CLI not completing SSL when because site_has_ssl option is not set if website has not been visited before, props @oolongm
 * Improvement: prevent 'undefined' status showing up in api calls on settings page